Darkle/DuckDuckGo-search/README.md

-Google Search
+DuckDuckGo Search
 =============

-Search Google for the currently selected text/word, or an input in Sublime Text 2/3.
+Search DuckDuckGo for the currently selected text/word, or an input in Sublime Text 2/3.

 This package adds:

-* A `Google Search` command to the context menu for the selected
+* A `DuckDuckGo Search` command to the context menu for the selected
 * A pallete command for the current selection(or word)
 * A pallete command that will ask you what to search

 ## Install

-If your using the [Sublime Package Manager][2] hold down Ctrl+Shift+P and type `Package Control: Install Package`.
-Then search for `google-search` and hit return.

-If your not using the package manager then go to your Sublime packages directory(Sublime Text/Packages) Then run this command `git clone https://github.com/nwjlyons/google-search.git`.
+Go to your Sublime packages directory(Sublime Text/Packages) Then run this command `git clone https://github.com/Darkle/DuckDuckGo-search.git`.

-Or you can download the package as a zip file [https://github.com/nwjlyons/google-search/archive/master.zip][3] then copy it into your Sublime packages directory.

 ## Settings
 ```js